 Surfboards on a tropical beach.

 Surfing is one of the good things in life.
-There are few feelings quite like being out on the water as the waves keep rolling in, set after set, lying on your board with the whole of the ocean out in front of you.
-Even if you miss half of the waves and another quarter of them decide to land squarely on your head, the feeling when you eventually catch a wave, stand up and get surfing is simply incomparable.
+There are few feelings quite like being out on the water as the waves roll in, set after set, lying on your board with the whole of the ocean out in front of you.
+Even if you miss half of the waves and the next quarter land squarely on your head, the feeling when you eventually catch one, stand up and get surfing is simply incomparable.
 Tough work?
 Oh yes.
 Worth it?
 Absolutely.

 Of course, if you’re a beginner surfer, it can be tough to even know what to expect.
-If you’re a real newbie to surfing, you should make sure you get a lesson on your first outing.
-A good coach for an hour or two will be able to show you surfing positions, keep you safe and teach you the essential techniques that the rest of your surfing life will be based on.
+If you’re a real newbie to surfing, it's basically essential that you get a lesson on your first outing to make some sense of it.
+A good coach for an hour or two will be able to show you the proper surfing positions, keep you safe in the water and teach you the essential techniques that the rest of your surfing life will be based on.

 Until then, we thought we could give you a few fun insights into what to expect when you start surfing.
 Here’s some surfing tips for beginners, so you can get stoked to get out and start catching waves.